loh-tar/KatePlugin-IndexView/tests/testfile.md

 This is a H2 heading
 --------------------

-On the day of writing this testfile are these Setext-style headers not highlited by Kate's syntax highliter, but they are allowed by [Gruber][1].
+On the day of writing this test file are these Setext-style headers not highlighted by Kate's syntax highlighter, but they are allowed by [Gruber][1].

 # TODO